gregoryrichens/vacation-rentals-reviews-service/README.md

 ### Updating_Reviews

-> PUT: '/api/reviews/:review_id/'
+> PUT: '/api/listings/:listing_id/reviews/:review_id/'

 Used to update a **review** for a particular listing.

-Given a specific review, this route will update said review with information as included in the request body.
+Given a specific listing and review, this route will update said review with information as included in the request body.

 INPUT:
-- review_id, stored as a parameter in the url (see code snippet above)
+- listing_id & review_id, stored as a parameter in the url (see code snippet above)
 - review info stored in the request body
 **JSON**
 >{
->  "listing_id" : Number,
 >  "user_id" : Number,
+>  "username" : String,
+>  "name" : String,
+>  "email" : String,
+>  "avatar_url" : String,
 >  "text" : String,
 >  "date" : String,
->  "cleanliness :" Number,
+>  "cleanliness" : Number,
 >  "communication" : Number,
 >  "check_in" : Number,
 >  "accuracy" : Number,